Frequently Asked Questions

 At any time of year if you have a two course lunch at Castell Deudraeth this includes a free entry voucher four use after lunch.

-We have an annual pass available at £20 for adults and £10 for children giving unlimited year round access.
+We have an annual pass available from £25 for adults and £10 for children giving unlimited year round access.

 Why are dogs not allowed in Portmeirion?